Taking Deferred Compensation from Final Check

 Employees leaving state service can request to have a final deferred compensation contribution taken on their final payroll check.
 Your final check will include payment of any unused personal/annual leave in addition to your final pay.
 Some employees prefer to reduce their tax liability by deferring income from their final check into their deferred compensation account.

-If you want to request this deferral, please complete the memorandum (linked below), and return it to the Division of Retirement and Benefits via fax or as a PDF email attachment as noted on the form (originals are not required).
+If you want to request this deferral, please complete the memorandum (linked above), and return it to the Division of Retirement and Benefits via fax or as a PDF file email attachment as noted on the form (originals are not required).

 Please note: if your last day of work is in December, and your final pay will be paid to you in January of the following year, you will not be able to defer from your final check.
 Please contact the division for options on deferring to the plan through a leave cashin in advance of your final month of employment.